 (g) Permit shield.

 (1) Except as otherwise provided in this Subpart, the department shall include a provision in the title V permit stating that compliance with the conditions of the permit shall be deemed compliance with any applicable requirements as of the date of permit issuance.
-This permit shield applies provided the applicable requirements are included and are specifically identified in the permit, or the department, in acting on the permit application or revision, determines in writing that other requirements specifically identified are not applicable to the major facility, and the permit includes the determination or a concise summary thereof.
+This permit shield applies provided the applicable requirements are included and are specifically identified in the permit, or the department, in acting on the permit application or modification, determines in writing that other requirements specifically identified are not applicable to the major facility, and the permit includes the determination or a concise summary thereof.

 (i) the ability of the department to seek to bring suit on behalf of the State of New York, or the administrator to seek to bring suit on behalf of the United States, to immediately restrain any person causing or contributing to pollution presenting an imminent and substantial endangerment to public health, welfare or the environment to stop the emission of air pollutants causing or contributing to such pollution;